DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

     software sustainability (Kuchinke et al. 2016; Loewe et al. 2019).

--   **Legal issues**: Many obstacles for research software pertain to legal issues, such as applicable licensing (Morin, Urban, and Sliz 2012b), and decisions about license types.
+-   **Legal issues**: Many obstacles for research software pertain to legal issues, such as applicable licensing and compatibility of licenses (Morin, Urban, and Sliz
+    2012b), and decisions about license types.

 -   **Funding issues**: Despite some individual initiatives (Katz and